Richard L. Wallace

 My current slate of courses includes the following:

-ENV 100, Issues in Environmental Studies
+ENV 100, Introduction to Environmental Studies

 Interdisciplinary "Synthesis" Courses:

-ENV 272, Marine Mammal Conservation and
+ENV 272, Marine Mammal Conservation and Management

 ENV 360, Conserving Biological Diversity

-ENV 430W, Advanced Critical Thinking in
+ENV 430W, Advanced Critical Thinking in Environmental Studies

-ENV 452W, Applied Conservation and the
+ENV 452W, The Land Ethic and Applied Conservation (ENV Capstone)

 Some thoughts on research and practice

 My two areas of research also concern the application of interdisciplinary theory and method.
-They are species and ecosystem conservation, and the nature of interdisciplinary critical thinking in environmental studies.
+They are species and ecosystem conservation, and the place of interdisciplinarity in environmental studies.
 In my work on species and ecosystem conservation, I analyze the influence of people's values and perspectives on conservation decision making.
 One of the great fallacies in modern society is that we have an ability to separate who we are and how we feel from the work that we do.
 It isn't true!
 Many great conservation successes - and failures - have been influenced by the values that people hold.
 In my work I explore and analyze the values that influence people's behavior, such as the desire to obtain or limit power, respect, knowledge, skill, affection, well being, rectitude, or wealth.
-These sorts of influences can have a profound effect on conservation outcomes (for example, think about the role that power struggles, or competition for resources, or rampant disrespect among colleagues, or control of data, can have on the way people do their jobs).
-In my work on interdisciplinary critical thinking, I am exploring the history and prospects of environmental studies in the United States, as well as developing and implementing strategies for teaching and training current and future leaders and analysts who will be adept at confronting problems of great complexity and uncertainty.
+These sorts of influences can have a profound effect on conservation goals and outcomes (for example, think about the role that power struggles, or competition for resources, or rampant disrespect among colleagues, or control of data, can have on the way people do their jobs).
+In my work on interdisciplinarity, I explore the history and prospects of environmental studies in the United States, as well as developing and implementing strategies for teaching and training current and future leaders and analysts who will be adept at confronting problems of great complexity and uncertainty.
 Many professionals in the environmental realm are trained in disciplinary approaches to problem solving, e.g., in biology, policy, economics, ethics, and many other areas.
 Their disciplinary expertise is the foundation of understanding complex problems, but workable solutions require the integration of disciplines towards pragmatic and realistic goals.
 For example, can any one disciplinary approach help us solve problems associated with global climate change?
 Not likely.
 Can several disciplinary approaches, operating on parallel but separate tracks, do the trick?
 Also not likely.
 Might the answer be in the integration of disciplinary approaches into a problem solving methodology that better reflects the complexity of the problem?
 Much more likely!
 These integrative methods are the subject of my teaching and research, and my work organizing professional conferences, symposia, and workshops.

 I arrived at Ursinus College in 2002 to build an undergraduate environmental studies program from the ground up.
-In the past decade, I have had the pleasure of designing courses (and the overall Ursinus ENV curriculum) according to the principles of interdisciplinary problem solving.
+Since then, I have had the pleasure of designing courses (and the overall Ursinus ENV curriculum) according to the principles of interdisciplinary problem solving.
 In so doing, I have strived to provide opportunities for our students to develop both critical thinking skills and practical experience in applied contexts.
 I believe that what is most distinctive about our approach is the combination of theory and practice we have been able to employ by establishing several long-term applied programs in which students are given the opportunity to demonstrate leadership and stewardship.
 Among the programs I have developed or helped to create of which I am most proud are:

 • a 3-acre, student-run organic farm on the Ursinus campus;